One Less Bell to Answer: Year-end charts

+Certifications

 Use in media

 The 5th Dimension version of the song was prominently featured at the same time in an episode of the Robert Wagner TV series It Takes a Thief.

 Other versions

 Bacharach himself included a version of it as the closing number, with Cissy Houston singing, on his own 1971 eponymous A&M album.

-Rosemary Clooney had a national easy listening chart record of this song in 1968 (US #34).
+Rosemary Clooney had a national easy listening chart record of this song in 1968 (US No.34).
 Barbra Streisand partially covered the song in the medley "One Less Bell to Answer/A House Is Not a Home" on her 1971 album Barbra Joan Streisand.
 Also in 1971, Rita Reys recorded the song for her album Rita Reys Sings Burt Bacharach, which won her an Edison Award.
 Dionne Warwick recorded a version of the song on her 1972 Warner Bros. album Dionne; Bacharach and David produced their track for Warwick.
 Another 1972 cover was by Shirley Bassey on her album I Capricorn.
 Vikki Carr, Michael Ball, Vanessa Williams from Everlasting Love (2005), Trijntje Oosterhuis, and Sheryl Crow also have performed covers, and the song (specifically the Streisand medley version) was performed by Matthew Morrison and Kristin Chenoweth in an episode of the American television series Glee.
 In 2012 Steps covered the song on their album Light Up the World.